MIST: Mutual Information Estimation Via Supervised Training: Related Work

 \paragraph{Density Ratio Estimators.} Density ratio estimators compute mutual information by estimating the relationship between the joint density $P(X,Y)$ and the product of marginal densities $P_X P_Y$.
 Since mutual information can be equivalently expressed as the Kullback-Leibler divergence $D_{KL}(P(X,Y) \| P_X P_Y)$ \citep{donsker_varadhan_kl_div_mi_definition}, many density ratio methods leverage variational bounds on KL divergence.
 Several methods have been developed by defining discriminative tasks that implicitly predict this density ratio.
 MINE \citep{mine} trains a neural network critic to differentiate joint and marginal samples, optimizing the critic to maximize the Donsker-Varadhan (DV) lower bound.
 The Nguyen-Wainwright-Jordan estimator (NWJ; \citealp{nwj}) trains a critic model similarly, but uses an alternative variational bound which offers lower variance at the cost of a looser bound.
-InfoNCE \citep{oord2018_cpc} trains a classifier critic to identify true joint samples among negative samples drawn from the marginals.
+InfoNCE \citep{oord2018_cpc} trains a critic to identify true joint samples among negative samples drawn from the marginals.
 SMILE \citep{MINE_exp_variance_consistency_tests} combines the InfoNCE and NWJ bounds through a clip operation, interpolating between their respective bias-variance profiles to achieve more flexible trade-offs.
-The limitations of variational estimators are well-studied in \cite{mcallester2020formal_limitations}, \cite{MINE_exp_variance_consistency_tests}, and \cite{poole_variation_bounds_survey}, and include high variance estimates, high sample requirements, and poor estimates for high MI settings.
-We refer the reader to \cite{poole_variation_bounds_survey} for a detailed review of MI variational bounds.
+The limitations of variational estimators are well-studied in \citet{mcallester2020formal_limitations}, \citet{MINE_exp_variance_consistency_tests}, and \citet{poole_variation_bounds_survey}, and include high variance estimates, high sample requirements, and poor estimates for high MI settings.
+We refer the reader to \citet{poole_variation_bounds_survey} for a detailed review of MI variational bounds.
+FMMI \citep{butakov2025fmmiflowmatchingmutual} learns a coupling transform to map between the joint distribution and marginal product, using the expected divergence of the velocity field as the MI estimate.
+InfoNet \citep{hu2024infonetneuralestimationmutual} trains a neural network to predict the output of a trained MINE critic, removing the need to train a critic on each new set of samples.
+Like our work, this approach achieves substantial test-time efficiency gains through large-scale pretraining.
+However, our works differ in the learning objective: InfoNet learns to emulate an algorithm (MINE), whereas MIST learns an algorithm that allows it to predict the MI directly from samples.